 Biology of anguillid eels

-Eels are bony ray-finned fishes of the class Actinopteri, order Anguilliformes.
-Eels of the family Anguillidae, are highly migratory catadromous fishes with a fascinating life cycle, living part of their lives in both oceanic and freshwaters (Miller and Mc Cleave., 2018).
+Eels are bony ray-finned fishes of the class Actinopteri, order Anguilliformes and family Anguilidae Eels of the family Anguillidae are highly migratory catadromous fishes with a fascinating life cycle, living part of their lives in both oceanic and freshwaters (Miller and Mc Cleav., 2018).
 Anguillid eels have a distinct life cycle (Figure I) which includes six stages; egg, the leptocephalus, glass eel, elver, yellow eel and silver eel stages (Arai et al., 2002).